 No, not Tinseltown.
 I’m talking about the city’s namesake.
-You know, those robe wearing celestial beings with feathery wings sprouting up from their shoulder blades.
+You know, those robe wearing celestial beings with feathery wings that sprout up from their shoulder blades.

 There are references in the sacred texts of nearly every major religion of these supernatural creatures.
 For example, in the Torah –the Jewish Bible—the Hebrew words “malāk Elohim,”appear at least twelve different times.
 Those words translate as “Angel of God.”
 Likewise, the Quran is filled with references to angels.
 “Al Malaikah” literally means “the Angels” and the belief in them is one of the six Articles of Faith in Islam.
 And throughout the Christian Bible angels are depicted as spiritual beings who act as intermediates between God and man.